-The human rights principles that have been consolidated for the protection and promotion of basic human rights of the LGBT group, who identify their sexual orientation and gender identity beyond the accepted social norms.
+The human rights principles have been consolidated for the protection and promotion of basic human rights of the LGBT group, who identify their sexual orientation and gender identity beyond the accepted social norms.
 The approach must be to decriminalize homosexuality and transsexuality, rather than branding such social groups as ‘immoral’.
 A review of the Yogyakarta Principles on the Application of International Law in Relation to Issues of Sexual Orientation and Gender Identity (“Yogyakarta Principles”) and the jurisprudence as evolved through case laws by the UN Human Rights Committee (“the Committee”), would form the bedrock for advancing human rights law in this area of study.

 Evolution of human rights principles on protecting the rights of LGBT Community